buresdv/Cork/README.md

 1. Add the Tuist Homebrew tap using `brew tap tuist/tuist`
 2. Install Tuist using `brew install --formula tuist`
+3. Authenticate tuist post installation using `tuist auth`

 **Compiling Cork**

 0. I recommend you pick a version marked by one of the version tags.
 Those are released versions.
 If you decide to compile the current state of any of the branches, you might encounter experience-breaking bugs and unfinished features
-1. Use the command `git clone https://github.com/buresdv/Cork.git && cd Cork && tuist install && tuist generate`.
+1. Use the command `git clone https://github.com/buresdv/Cork.git && cd Cork && tuist install && tuist generate --no-binary-cache`.
 Xcode will open the project.

 <div style= "margin-left: 1rem">
   <details>